Gardening is engaging and nutritious!

 Educating through nature...

 The knowledge gained through personal experience and interaction can lead to a deeper understanding of scientific disciplines and interconnections between humans and environmental systems that kids might not experience otherwise.
 We always make sure that the children's time in the garden is as educational as it is enjoyable.
-Farmily incorporates many subjects into our curriculum including science, technology, art, math, history, reading, and health.
+FARMily incorporates many subjects into our curriculum including social-emotional learning, science, technology, art, math, history, reading, nutrition and health.

 |